broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 * Number of singletons: > 100k
 * Ratio of heterozygous to homozygous variants: > 3.3

-Hard filtering using BAM-level metrics was done for samples when such metrics were available.
+Hard filtering using BAM-level metrics was performed when such metrics were available.
 We removed samples that were outliers for:

 * Contamination: > 5%
 * Chimeras: > 5%